 Mom began to depend on a wheelchair.
 It was also difficult to get her in and out of the car.

-The following September, my Dad passed away.
-When he was in the hospital we had taken Mom to see him and to say goodbye, but I’m not sure she understood then how ill he was.
+The following September, my dad passed away.
+When he was in the hospital we took Mom to see him and to say goodbye, but I’m not sure she understood then how ill he was.
 She went to his funeral and managed very well, considering her advanced dementia.
+We hired staff she knew from long term care to come with her so she was not left unattended.

 Lesson 5: Don’t dwell on the dementia disease.
 Focus on the person’s strengths and enjoy their pearls of wisdom.